Beam Shop

 5. Assessment and Case Conceptualization

-6. Understanding the Symptom-Focused Interventions
+6. Understanding Symptom-Focused Interventions

 7. Applying Symptom-Focused Interventions in Treating Anxiety